I suffered from Quarter-life Crisis exactly on schedule: at 25.

 I am now a better and more mature person because of the crises I have gone through.
 I am single but happy.
 At least nobody’s making me cry over nonsense stuff right now.
 Haha.

 And I realized that there was something wrong with my Guy Checklist: I missed the loyal, honest, mature and totally-into-me criteria.
 No wonder I got the wrong guy!
-Another thing I realized is that I have a fantastic job here in MSU, which allows me to enjoy the thing I am truly good at: being with and working with people!
+Another thing I realized is that I have a fantastic job here in MSU, which allows me to enjoy the thing I am good at: being with and working with people!
 I will have fun with my current job and look for other opportunities a little later…

 How about you?
 How did you handle your quarter-life crisis?